 Dr. Edsall set up his first medical practice on Pelee Island (Essex County) in 1930 and he stayed there for 3 years.
 From 1933 until 1937, Dr. Edsall practiced medicine in Kingsville (Essex County) and Leamington.
 He moved to Wheatley in August of 1937.
 He was the President of the medical staff of Leamington District Hospital in 1967.

-Dr. Edsall married Helen Morton Stevens.
-She was born in Woodstock, Ontario on the 20th of January, 1906.
+Dr. Edsall married Helen Morton Stevens on the 15th of June, 1929 in Woodstock, Ontario.
+Mrs. Edsall was born in Woodstock on the 20th of January, 1906.
 She was the 2nd of 4 children born to Dr. Joaquin M. Stevens and the former Edith Imogene Burgess.
 Her father was a general medical practitioner in Woodstock and her siblings were; Harold Burgess Stevens, Nathan Stevens and Edna Elizabeth Stevens.
+At the time of her marriage, Mrs. Edsall listed her occupation as a secretary.

 Dr. and Mrs. Edsall were the parents of 3 daughters; Carol, Jill and Lynne.